orstavik/JoiEvents/docs/1_Intro/TrueStory_teamCSSvsWebLifecycle.md

 In the red corner, weighing in at a total of about 253kg, stands team CSS!
 Team CSS is made up of Ada the Kick-Ass-Designer, BigMess Bob and Feeeeeeel-the-Pain Cloe!
-Behind them, their coach, Mr. Big Company, we already see is getting ready to simultaneously throw in the white towel and yell at them furiously.
+Behind them, their coach, Mr. Big Company, is getting ready to simultaneously throw in the white towel and yell at them furiously.
 How about this guy, ha?!
 He loves to give up early just so he can yell a little.

 In the black corner, weighing nothing at all, stands the guy we love to hate, Miiiiiister Weeeeb Chronotope!